hashxim/hconMD/Work_MD/Choosing Career That Fulfills you.md

 ## Learn about yourself
 - What makes you happy in current role, past role or project and what doesn't make you happy in current and past role.
 - What task drain you vs what tasks give you energy?
-- Learn more about your personality -
+- Learn more about your personality - Take [16 Personalities Test](https://www.16personalities.com/free-personality-test).
+This would help you shape your personality.
+You may also find that your type change based on what mood you're in when you take the test.

 ---